davidobrien1985/davidobrien1985.github.io/blog/_posts/2015-10-08-powershell-module-to-interact-with-github.md

   - powershell gallery
   - Windows PowerShell
 ---
-I sometimes find myself in a situation where I need to do something on Github, but, because I still once in a while use Windows machines which don&#8217;t have any git installed, I have to go and use the Web UI, pretty clunky.
+I sometimes find myself in a situation where I need to do something on Github, but, because I still once in a while use Windows machines which don't have any git installed, I have to go and use the Web UI, pretty clunky.

 # Github API

-Fortunately github offers a great Rest API with an awesome documentation. <a href="https://developer.github.com/v3/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'https://developer.github.com/v3/', 'https://developer.github.com/v3/']);" target="_blank">https://developer.github.com/v3/</a>
+Fortunately github offers a great Rest API with an awesome documentation. [https://developer.github.com/v3/](https://developer.github.com/v3/)

 All calls to the Github API are over _**https **_and accept and respond with _**json**_.